ProspectOne/flexbalancer-js-docs/docs/Advanced-Use-Cases.md

     return;
 }
 ```
-That's it!
 As we have mentioned, feel free to implement your own structure and solutions.
 The only **the must** is  `onRequest(req: IRequest, res: IResponse)` (Main function) usage.

 # Use Cases: <a name="use-cases"></a>
 ## Case 1: Optimal Round Trip Time with Sonar Availability. <a name="case1"></a>